-Over the next few weeks, following a multi-milliion pound NERC investment, JASMIN will undergo a major capacity and capability upgrade.
+Over the course of 2018, following a multi-milliion pound NERC investment, JASMIN is undergoing a major capacity and capability upgrade.
 Read on for details of what’s happening and how JASMIN Phase 4 will affect you.

-After 6 years of faithful service, over 5 Petabytes (PB) of storage from JASMIN Phase 1 needs to be retired and taken out of operation.
+After 6 years of faithful service, over 5 Petabytes (PB) of storage from JASMIN Phase 1 has been retired and taken out of operation.
 By the end of 2018, a further 6 PB from JASMIN Phase 2 will also need to be retired.
 However, a total of 38.5 PB of new storage is currently being added, consisting of:

 The software changes will include: